 Montgomery GI Bill Procedures: If you are eligible for Montgomery GI Bill (Chapter 30) or the Post 9/11 GI Bill (Chapter 33) benefits from the U.S. Department of Veterans Affairs (VA), the VA is offering full cost reimbursement!
 Email firstname.lastname@example.org for more detailed information.

 U.S. Air Force COOL Program: To request funds for your NPMA certification through the Air Force COOL program, first download this Credentialing Eligibility Letter.
 Add your name & anticipated test date and sign & date the letter.
-Email the letter to firstname.lastname@example.org; we will complete the Credentialing Provider Certification section and return the letter to you.
-Following that, please follow these instructions and download this invoice to include with your funding request.
+Email the letter to email@example.com; we will complete the Credentialing Provider Certification section and return the letter to you along with an invoice.
+Following that, please follow these instructions to complete your funding request.

 U.S. Army NPMA Voucher Program: Contact one of the below individuals at Fort Lee, Virginia to determine eligibility for free entrance into the certification program:

 SFC Roderick Cole: firstname.lastname@example.org or (804) 734-1322